Abel-Solutions/Abel.CodeGeneration/readme.md

 	.Generate();
 ~~~

-A more advanced example with namespace and explicit modifiers and parameters on contructor and method:
+A more advanced example with namespace, inheritance, constructor and explicit modifiers and parameters:

 ~~~
 var code = new CodeGenerator()